exe1023/DialEvalMetrics/README.md

 3. Some metrics generate the output in its special format.
 Therefore, we should run `read_result.py` to read the results of those metrics and transform it into `outputs`

 4. The `outputs/METRIC/DATA/results.json` holds the prediction score of each metrics (METRIC) and qualitiy-anntoated data (DATA), while running `data_loader.py` directly in each data directory also generates the corresponding human scores.
-Run any analysis with the data (The jupyter notebook used in our analysis will be released) .
+You can perform any analysis with the data (The jupyter notebook used in our analysis will be released) .